 Of course, going through each and every order to click the “Request a Review” button can be tedious and time-consuming.
 This is where Review Automation and our next solution come into play.

 If you have Jungle Scout’s Extension, you can request reviews for your Amazon FBA orders in bulk, rather than sending a request for each individual order.

 On your Amazon Seller Central order page, click on the button for Jungle Scout’s Extension.
 It will then open and ask you to add additional permissions.
 Once you agree to the permissions, a new “Request Reviews on This Page” button will appear on the far right on your orders list.
 When the requests are done sending, the button will change to say “Finished Requesting Reviews.”

 Select a date range (we recommend between four and 30 days as that is the time period during which Amazon allows you to request reviews) and click the button.
-All of the orders on that page that qualify for the “Request a Review” button will then be sent review requests.
+Amazon will then automatically send review requests to all of the orders on that page that qualify for the “Request a Review” button.

 You can also submit individual requests without clicking on the orders.
 That way you won’t have to go through each individual post.

 Bulk Requests in the Extension is available with all Jungle Scout plans.

 3. Enroll your product in the Amazon Vine Program